Milwaukee Mitchell International Airport: History

 The original airfield was established in 1920 as Hamilton Airport by local business owner and aviator, Thomas F. Hamilton.
 Milwaukee County purchased the land on October 19, 1926, and renamed the airport Milwaukee County Airport.
 The first airport terminal there, the Hirschbuehl Farmhouse, opened in July 1927.
 That month, Northwest Airlines, Inc., began air service from Milwaukee to Chicago and Minneapolis/St. Paul.
 In August 1927, world-renowned aviator Charles Lindbergh visited the Milwaukee airport.
 Kohler Aviation Corporation began providing passenger service across Lake Michigan on August 31, 1929.

 During the late depression years (1938–July 1940), a new two-story passenger terminal building was constructed by the Works Progress Administration.
 On March 17, 1941, the airport was renamed General Mitchell Field after Milwaukee native and air power advocate Brigadier General William "Billy" Mitchell.
 On January 4, 1945, Mitchell Field was leased to the War Department for use as a World War II prisoner-of-war camp.
 Over 3,000 prisoners and 250 enlisted men stayed at the work camp.
 Escaped German prisoners were often surprised to find a large German American population just beyond the fence.

 The present terminal opened on July 20, 1955, and was designed by Leigh Fisher and Associates.
 It was renovated and expanded in 1985, designed by Miller, Meier, Kenyon, Cooper Architects and Planners Inc. The "hammerhead" section of the D concourse was added in 1990.

 On June 19, 1986, the Milwaukee County Board of Supervisors renamed the airport General Mitchell International Airport.
 The airport was formerly a hub for AirTran Airways, Frontier Airlines, Midwest Airlines and North Central Airlines.
 The airport is owned and operated by Milwaukee County, but some Milwaukee business leaders and politicians have advocated privatization or leasing it to a third party for financial reasons.

 In February 2019, the airport was renamed from "General Mitchell International Airport" to "Milwaukee Mitchell International Airport," a rebranding meant to highlight the airport's location; the old name is still used by the FAA and US government.

+In March 2023, the airport was recognized by the Airports Council International as one of the best airports in the world, marking the second consecutive year the airport received this recognition.
+It was one of only 10 airports of any size in the U.S. to earn a 2022 ASQ "Best Airport" award.